“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 Without any additional clarifications, here’s what may happen in between:

-3. Scaling large images for sliders and hero sections may be rough.
+- Scaling large images for sliders and hero sections may be rough.
 Keeping the height fixed will crop the image in unknown ways.
 Scaling diagonally (retaining the aspect ratio) will result in an extremely high slider section, requiring several scrolls until you see any text.

-4. Text positioned within the slider will get distorted or overlapped at times.
+- Text positioned within the slider will get distorted or overlapped at times.
 The font color may fall into a same-color image zone leading to reduced readability.

 Have you noticed that we’ve only touched on grid width and header image so far?

-• Fonts may come from a 3rd party font provider – impacting site load at times or hitting limits in case of traffic peaks.
+- Third-party asset dependencies font provider – impacting site load at times or hitting limits in case of traffic peaks.

-• Content may come at a later point.
-While the design has been planned based on the initial mockups, differences in title length/image size will break almost all grids within the page – such as archive post columns, project features aligned next to each other, or anything that is horizontally aligned.
+design has been planned based on the initial mockups, differences in title length/image size will break almost all grids within the page – such as archive post columns, project features aligned next to each other, or anything that is horizontally aligned. - A site admin may upload a low-quality asset inputs (a thumb or an icon) for a section.
+How is that supposed to fit in – scaling and distorting the image, keeping it small (with tons of whitespace surrounding it)?

-• You may update the landscape image zone with a portrait photo.
+- You may update the landscape image zone with a portrait photo.
 This often leads to trimming one’s head or the top text.

 This is merely an excerpt of everything that happens during the development process.
 Let’s take a look at another example.